abou7abiba/-CarND-Term1-Starter-Kit-/trial-2-cuda-10-1.md

 fi
 unset CUDA_PATH
 ```

-> **Please Note:** The documentation guidelines is to include path `/usr/local/cuda-10.1/NsightCompute-2019.1` to the `PATH` variable but as the folder was not created, I validated and as per [this community thread](https://forums.developer.nvidia.com/t/install-cuda10-0-1-on-ubuntu16-04-no-nsightcompute-2019-3-folder/81898/6), it is not needed
+> **Note:** The documentation guidelines is to include path `/usr/local/cuda-10.1/NsightCompute-2019.1` to the `PATH` variable but as the folder was not created, I validated and as per [this community thread](https://forums.developer.nvidia.com/t/install-cuda10-0-1-on-ubuntu16-04-no-nsightcompute-2019-3-folder/81898/6), it is not needed

 then start the bash by executing command `source ~/.bashrc` and it is recommended to restart the machine for CUDA installation to complete.